-The highlight of the conference was the keynote address from our very own Partron, Professor Brian Burdekin AO who is also the Patron of the National Youth Commission (the event organisers) .
+The highlight of the conference was the keynote address from our very own Patron, Professor Brian Burdekin AO, who is also the Patron of the National Youth Commission (Youth Development Australia - the event organisers) .

 The title of his keynote is ‘Youth Homelessness.
-It’s Been a Long Road’ and offers a summary of the key developments in youth homelessness today over the past 3 decades.
+It’s Been a Long Road’ and offers a summary of the key developments in youth homelessness today over the past three decades.

 Delegates also heard about the importance of an holistic approach, input from local government, the private sector, the media, what’s happening overseas and ultimately whose responsibility it is and where we go to from here.